mfisher5/FISH546/Cod-Time-Series-Project/Scripts/Markdown_files_for_scripts/adding_lib_id.md

 string2 = ""
 string2 += "cd " + sys.argv[1] + "\n"

-# loop that will break the script if it's already run to make sure you don't rename files into something wrong!
-for line in contents:
-	linelist = line.strip().split(".")
-	if linelist[0][-4] == "L":
-		print "CHECK TO SEE IF YOU HAVE ALREADY RENAMED THESE FILES.
-SCRIPT PAUSED AS WARNING BECAUSE FILES APPEAR RENAMED." sys.exit() # exit script
-	else:
-		continue
-contents.close()

 contents = open("dircontents.txt", "r")
 for line in contents:
 	original = line.strip()